t’s no a brainer that having good, reliable web hosting is one of the most crucial aspectsof any growing or established blog.

 I would only recommend WPEngine hosting to business WordPress sites or blogs with low traffic requirements.

-If you do decide to use WPEngine’s hosting services, be sure to also use CloudFlare, otherwise you will be paying significant overage charges.
+If you do decide to use WPEngine’s hosting services, be sure to also use

 This overage thing is such a disappointing issue.
 Not only did it cause me to stop using WPEngine, it’s left me with little respect for the company.